modiimedia/InsuranceSmart/content/_index.md

 banner_text: "We are an Independent Insurance Agency specializing in helping seniors transitioning to Medicare. \n\n\nOur mission is to provide quality service and exceptional value in the insurance markets we serve.
-We help find the coverage you need, at a price you can afford. \n\n\nWe also provide secure financial products to help you grow and protect your nest egg with indexed returns and a no loss guarantee so you can retire in confidence! \n\nLet us know how we can serve you!"
+We help find the coverage you need, at a price you can afford. \n\n\nWe also provide Life, Health, Long-term care, Final Expense, and Secure Financial Products to help grow and protect your Nest Egg with Fixed or Indexed Returns, Guaranteed Income Solutions, and No Loss Guarantee so you can retire in confidence! \n\nLet us know how we can serve you!"
 banner_media:
   video_type: youtube
   youtube_url: https://www.youtube.com/watch?v=LWGJA9i18Co